stonemjs/docs/src/docs/architecture/container.md

 ### Always Alias

 For every registered service, give it an alias.
-Whether it’s class-based, factory-based, or even just a plain object — an alias guarantees consistency.
+Whether it’s class-based, factory-based, or even just a plain object, an alias guarantees consistency.

 Especially important when: